 Westlake has invested heavily in campus technology.
 We provide students with a full-featured Computer Lab and fleets of portable devices (both tablets and laptops) in sufficient quantities to deliver 1:1 access in every elementary classroom.
-Every elementary classroom has its own multi-unit computer center as well.
 Beginning in 6th grade, students bring their own device for classroom use; each personal device must be certified for compliance with Westlake Christian School technology specifications.
-Every classroom features a SMART™ interactive whiteboard, a document camera, a ceiling-mounted projector and high-speed wired and wireless access to our content-filtered gigabit network.
-Additional equipment such as web cams may be checked out by teachers for classroom use when needed.
-In addition to these hardware components, Westlake Christian School provides systems such as Accelerated Reader, Discovery Education, RenWeb, online versions of selected textbooks and a Westlake email address for every student in 4th grade and above.
+Every classroom features a SMART™ interactive whiteboard, a document camera, and wireless access to our content-filtered gigabit network.
+In addition to these hardware components, Westlake Christian School provides systems such as Canvas, Clever, Accelerated Reader, Discovery Education, RenWeb, online versions of selected textbooks and a Westlake email address for every student in 3rd grade and above.